virchau13/pcse-ext/README.md

 # pcse-ext

-A VSCode extension to make it easy for students to install `pcse`.
+A VSCode extension to make it easy for students to run IGCSE pseudocode, using `pcse`.